LegumeFederation/cvitjs/README.md

 A stand-alone electron desktop app is in the process of being developed.

 ### General Setup
+No matter which approach you take for deploying GCViT, the configuration of the backend service and the UI stays mostly the same.

+#### Configuring the Service
 No matter which method you intend to run GCViT, configuration of the Go backend service is the same.
 By default the configuration sits in `config/assetsconfig.yaml` and it has the following format: